dortania/OpenCore-Legacy-Patcher/docs/SEQUOIA-DROP.md

 OpenCore Legacy Patcher 2.0.0 will support Sequoia for most models normally supported by the Patcher, however some challenges remain.
 You can find information about them below.

 Unfortunately due to T2 related problems, the recently dropped MacBookAir8,x models cannot be supported at this time.
+We have made some progress on this issue, but panics are still occurring and there is still a significant amount of development work to do before T2 machines may even get to the install screen.
+We cannot provide any estimate on when T2 machines will be supported.

 [More information here](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1136)